AntonioND/nitro-engine/readme.rst

 Setup
 -----

-1. Copy this folder (or create a symbolic link) to ``<path/to/devkitpro>/nitro-engine`` so that the Makefiles can find the library.
+1. Clone this repository.
+Create a symbolic link) to it inside the devkitPro folder in your system.
+For example, in Linux, create a symlink so that ``/opt/devkitpro/nitro-engine`` points to the folder with Nitro Engine.

-2. Go to that folder and run ``make``.
+2. Go to the cloned repository type ``make`` on the terminal.
 This should build the library.
-If everything goes right, you're ready to go.

 3. If you want to check that everything is working as expected, open one of the folders of the examples and type ``make``.
 That should build an ``.nds`` file that you can run on an emulator or real hardware.
-Note that some features of the 3D hardware aren't emulated by most emulators, so you may need to use an actual NDS to test some things.
+Note that some features of the 3D hardware aren't emulated by most emulators, so you may need to use an actual NDS to test some things. **melonDS** seems to emulate all features correctly. **DeSmuME** doesn't emulate the polygon/vertices count registers, so the touch test feature of Nitro Engine doesn't work.

 4. By default, Nitro Engine is compiled with debug options enabled.
 Go to ``NEMain.h`` and comment the line ``#define NE_DEBUG`` to disable them and